 As Pope Francis said: “All it takes is one good person to restore hope.”

-Adanna, a Year 7 pupil, told us: “I have just finished watching this morning’s assembly on CAFOD and I was really inspired by all the ideas of hope as well as the hard work that CAFOD have continued to do all over the world.
+Adanna, a Year 7 pupil, told us: “I was really inspired by all the ideas of hope as well as the hard work that CAFOD have continued to do all over the world.
 I just wanted to say a BIG THANK YOU for putting this idea together and for sharing it with us.”

 Tochi from Brentwood said: “I watched the assembly based on how hope is contagious and about CAFOD.
 The assembly inspired my family and I to create a little leaflet on HOPE and how to believe in ourselves.”

-Here in the Education team, we hope that many other school communities and their families will find their hearts lifting this summer as they become signs of hope, showing their sisters and brothers around the world that no family or community stands alone.
+Here in the Education team, we hope that many other school communities and their families will have found their hearts lifting this summer while becoming signs of hope, showing their sisters and brothers around the world that no family or community stands alone.